alefiury/InterSpeech-SER-2025/README.md

 # InterSpeech-SER-2025

+This repository contains the code for the paper titled [**Enhancing Speech Emotion Recognition with Graph-Based Multimodal Fusion and Prosodic Features for the Speech Emotion Recognition in Naturalistic Conditions Challenge at Interspeech 2025**](https://arxiv.org/abs/2506.02088).

 ## Prerequisites
     - Operating System: Ubuntu (tested on Ubuntu 22.04.4 LTS)
     - Conda Environment (tested on Conda version 24.5.0)